Rosales, Pangasinan: Government

+Local government

-Rosales, belonging to the sixth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Rosales is part of the sixth congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Presidencia

 The Presidencia (Town hall) is located in front of the Robert B. Estrella Stadium, Poblacion.
 In 1924, the construction of the Presidencia building (Municipal Town Hall) was completed and became the seat of the municipal government.
 The heritage building was renovated in 2004-2007 under the administration of Mayor Ricardo V. Revita with his Revitalize Rosales banner.